sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-bad-behavior/index.md

 ### Apology Letter for Disruptive Behavior During Class

 **Scenario Introduction:** Picture a classroom buzzing with excitement.
 However, amidst the chatter, one student consistently interrupts the teacher and distracts their classmates.
-It’s time for that student to mend the situation through an apology.
+It's time for that student to mend the situation through an apology.

 > Dear [Teacher's Name],
 >